Danish language: Pronouns

 Possessive pronouns have independent and adjectival uses, but the same form.
-The form is used both adjectivally preceding a possessed noun (det er min hest "it is my horse"), and independently in place of the possessed noun (den er min "it is mine").
-In the third person singular, sin is used when the possessor is also the subject of the sentence, whereas hans ("his"), hendes (her) and dens/dets "its" is used when the possessor is different from the grammatical subject.
+The form is used both adjectivally preceding a possessed noun, e.g. det er min hest 'it is my horse', and independently in place of the possessed noun, e.g. den er min 'it is mine'.
+In the third person singular, sin is used when the possessor is also the subject of the sentence, whereas hans 'his', hendes 'her' or dens/dets 'its' is used when the possessor is different from the grammatical subject.